maxfieldk/TE-Seq/README.md

   TO
   singularity-args: '--bind /users/YOURUSERNAME/data,/oscar/data/jsedivy/YOURUSERNAME'
   ```
+  Next change the executor key value as needed.
+If you are not using a workload manager such as slurm, you should delete this key-value pair.
-  This workflow/profile/config file specifies also the default compute resources used by rules, as well as a number of rule-specific resources.
+  This workflow/profile/config file also specifies the default compute resources used by rules, as well as a number of rule-specific resources.
 If supplying nanopore DNA reads, pay particular attention to the resources specified for the dorado rule, which should if possible be run on a batch partition / system with an Nvidia GPU.
 Running this step solely on a CPU will take a long time...

 ## Workflow Logic:
 ### AREF